Reanalysis of the top-quark pair hadroproduction and a precise determination of the top-quark pole mass at the LHC: Summary

 \section{Summary}

 Fixed-order pQCD predictions based on conventional scale setting are plagued by the renormalization scale $\mu_r$ uncertainty.
 In contrast, the PMC provides a rigorous unambiguous method for setting the renormalization scale.
 The resulting PMC predictions are independent of the choice of the initial renormalization scale and the choice of renormalization scheme.
 The predictions using the PMC satisfy the principles of RGI.
 The PMC is applicable to a wide variety of perturbatively calculable processes.
 The residual renormalization scale dependence due to uncalculated high-order terms is negligible due to the absence of the renormalon divergence and the convergent pQCD series.
-The PMC thus greatly improves the precision of tests of the Standard Model.
+The PMC thus greatly improves the precision of tests of the SM.

-After applying the PMC to the top-quark pair production process, a comprehensive, self-consistent pQCD explanation for both the $t\bar{t}$ production cross-section and the $t\bar{t}$ forward-backward asymmetry measured at the Tevatron and LHC collaborations are obtained.
-Since the theoretical uncertainty is greatly reduced using the PMC, a reliable determination of the top-quark pole mass $m_t=172.5\pm1.2$ GeV is obtained by comparing the predicted PMC $t\bar{t}$ cross-section with the latest measurement for $\sqrt{S}=13$ TeV.
+The conventional way of estimating the magnitude of uncalculated higher-order contributions by varying $\mu_r\in[m_t/2,2m_t]$ is invalid for the top-quark pair production at LO level.
+After applying the PMC, a comprehensive, self-consistent pQCD explanation for the $t\bar{t}$ production cross-sections measured at the LHC collaborations is obtained.
+The predictive power of PMC calculations that the magnitude of higher-order PMC predictions are well within the error bars predicted from the known lower-order has been demonstrated for the top-quark pair production.
+Since the theoretical uncertainty is greatly reduced using the PMC, a reliable determination of the top-quark pole mass $m_t=172.5\pm1.4$ GeV is obtained by comparing the predicted PMC $t\bar{t}$ cross-section with the latest measurement for $\sqrt{S}=13$ TeV.
 Our determination of the top-quark pole mass is consistent with the previous determinations obtained at lower LHC energies and different techniques, giving a new and important test of the SM.
-Moreover, our determination by applying the PMC is in agreement with the current world average from the PDG, providing complementary information compared to previous determinations.
+Our determination by applying the PMC is in agreement with the current world average from the PDG, providing complementary information compared to previous determinations.

-: This work was supported in part by the Natural Science Foundation of China under Grants No.11625520, No.11705033, No.11905056 and No.11947406, and by the Department of Energy Contract No.DE-AC02-76SF00515.
+: This work was supported in part by the Natural Science Foundation of China under Grants No.11625520, No.11705033, No.11905056 and No.11947406, by the Project of Guizhou Provincial Department under Grant No.KY[2021]003, and by the Department of Energy Contract No.DE-AC02-76SF00515.
 SLAC-PUB-17567.